 I first learned how to sew as a child on my mom’s old treadle Singer (and wish that I knew where that machine is now!) and am now in love with my Berninas.

 While going to school, raising a family and enjoying two satisfying careers I continued developing my skills with all kinds of needlecrafts and eventually discovered the magic of quilting.

 I have learned so many ways to create beauty in fiber and am eager to share this knowledge.
-I love to teach and I love to create – what could be better?
+I am in love with color - saturated vibrant color.

 I have also learned that there truly are no "quilt police" when it comes to one's personal expression of creativity; no right or wrong way.
 It just has to feel right and look right to you.

 it is all a voyage of discovery.
 I just can’t imagine doing anything else.”

 Several of my quilts, both traditional and art quilts have been displayed at Quilting in the Valley in Northridge, California, Lefferts Historic House and the Audubon Society in New York City.